 From July 2013 to May 2014, public meetings were held at each of the parks to share information and details about the Nature Revealed: Discovering Nature through Art bond project.
 Minutes from each of those public meetings can be found in the Meetings section on the right side of this web page.

-Construction and installation of artwork in parks will begin in August 2014.
+Construction and installation of artwork in parks began in August 2014.
 Please note the specific park installation dates below; these will be updated further as final dates are confirmed.

 As with most construction activities, there will be noise, dust, and traffic/trail impacts.
 Areas of the park may be temporarily closed to the public via fencing, flagging, and signs.
 For your safety, please keep away from the construction areas.
 We apologize in advance for these inconvenices and appreciate your understanding and patience.